codice/ddf-support/support-bamboo/README.md

     `Final Tasks`
   * Script -- run jobComplete.sh.
 If variable jobResult was not injected, sends a failure notice to the PR status on GitHub
+4. Choose one of the following methods to notify GitHub of build success:
-4. Add a Notification stage at the end of the build plan and give it a job with the following tasks
+  a.
+If the final stage of the build has **more than one job**, add a Notification stage at the end of the build plan and give it a job with the following tasks.
     * Source Code Checkout -- checkout ddf-support
     * Script -- run planComplete.sh to send a success notice to the PR status on GitHub

+  b.
+If the final stage of the build has **exactly one job**, replace the final task in the job with the following task:
+    * Script -- run finalJobComplete.sh.
+This will send a success notice to the GitHub PR status if the jobResult variable was injected.
+Otherwise, it will send a failure notice.

 **Note:** These scripts require a number of variables that are not present in a default Bamboo build.
-To make the plan run properly, use the Bamboo REST api `/queue/{projectKey}-{buildKey}-{buildNumber}` endpoint to trigger a custom build, and pass in the following variables:
+To make the plan run properly, use the Bamboo REST api `queue/{projectKey}-{buildKey}` endpoint to trigger a custom build, and pass in the following variables:
   * pull_num: The number used to identify the PR
   * pull_sha: The hash of the commit that needs to be built

 ## Configuring Maven Builds Using settings.xml